benhoyt/counter/README.md

 **[See update below about `map[string]*int`](#update).**

+**Note: I didn't intend this code for real use, and haven't tested it thoroughly or anything.
+Consider it alpha.
+Feel free to use the ideas, but probably don't use it as is in production.**

 Fast hash table for counting short strings in Go.
 Seems to be almost twice as fast for counting unique words in a text file:

 ```